 Copper Concentrate

-Copper concentrate will constitute the majority of terminal throughput by volume.
+Copper concentrate is expected to constitute a large share of terminal throughput by volume if DRC and Zambian mineral flows scale through Lobito.
 Produced at mine-site processing plants through flotation and thickening, copper concentrate typically contains 25 to 35 percent copper by weight, with the balance consisting of iron sulfides, silica, and trace amounts of other metals.
 The material is a fine powder with a moisture content of 8 to 12 percent, making it susceptible to dust generation when dry and to liquefaction when excessively wet.
 Handling systems must maintain the concentrate within its transportable moisture limit (TML), a safety-critical parameter for bulk carrier loading.
 Cargo that liquefies during ocean transit can shift suddenly, destabilizing the vessel.
-The terminal will include moisture monitoring equipment and, if necessary, drying or drainage facilities to ensure compliance with the International Maritime Solid Bulk Cargoes (IMSBC) Code.
+The terminal would need moisture monitoring equipment and, if necessary, drying or drainage facilities to ensure compliance with the International Maritime Solid Bulk Cargoes (IMSBC) Code.

 Cobalt Hydroxide